OctopusDeploy/docs/docs/deploying-applications/configuration-files/index.md

 If you would like to define the order of all of your transformations, if you list them in the order of transformation inside the Additional transforms feature then Octopus will use that order to run the transforms.
 :::

-## Suppressing Configuration Transformation Errors
+## Suppressing Configuration Transformation Errors {#Configurationfiles-SuppressingConfigurationTransformationErrors}

 As of Octopus 3.0, any exceptions that are thrown by the Microsoft config transformation process will be treated as errors by Octopus, failing the deployment.
 This typically involves explicit transformations for elements that don't exist in the source .config file and will surface with errors similar to the below: